emotion-js/emotion/.changeset/wild-pumas-smash.md

 '@emotion/styled': patch
 ---

-Renamed default export variable for `@emotion/styled` to aid inferred names in auto-import completions in IDEs
+Renamed default-exported variable in `@emotion/styled` to aid inferred import names in auto-import completions in IDEs